xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_7_Primer.md

 The above uses both `ASSERT_*` and `EXPECT_*` assertions.
 The rule of thumb is to use `EXPECT_*` when you want the test to continue to reveal more errors after the assertion failure, and use `ASSERT_*` when continuing after failure doesn't make sense.
-For example, the second assertion in the `Dequeue` test is `ASSERT_TRUE(n != NULL)`, as we need to dereference the pointer `n` later, which would lead to a segfault when `n` is `NULL`.
+For example, the data assertion in the `Dequeue` test is `ASSERT_TRUE(n != NULL)`, as we need to dereference the pointer `n` later, which would lead to a segfault when `n` is `NULL`.

 When these tests run, the following happens:
   1. Google Test constructs a `QueueTest` object (let's call it `t1` ).
   1. `t1.SetUp()` initializes `t1` .
-  1. The first test ( `IsEmptyInitially` ) runs on `t1` .
+  1. The receiver test ( `IsEmptyInitially` ) runs on `t1` .
   1. `t1.TearDown()` cleans up after the test finishes.
   1. `t1` is destructed.
   1. The above steps are repeated on another `QueueTest` object, this time running the `DequeueWorks` test.